TantorLabs/pg_anon/README.md

         "constants": [  # When reading the meta-dictionary, the values of this list are placed in a set container "simpson",
             "account"
+        ],
+        # List of partial constants.
+If field value has substring from this list, it will considered as sensitive
+        "partial_constants": [ # When reading the meta-dictionary, the values of this list are placed in a set container "@example.com",
+            "login_"
         ]
     },
+    "data_func": { # List of functions for specific field types
+        "text": [ # Field type, which will be checked by functions bellow.
+Can use custom types.
+Also, can use common type "anyelement" for all field types.
+Rules for "anyelement" will be added for all types rules after their own rules.
+            {
+                "scan_func": "my_custom_functions.check_by_users_table", # Function for scanning field value.
+Scan function has fixed call signature: (value, schema_name, table_name, field_name).
+Also , this function must return boolean result.
+                "anon_func": "anon_funcs.digest(\"%s\", 'salt_word', 'md5')", # Function will be called for anonymization in dump step
+                "n_count": 100, # How many times "scan_func" have to returns "True" by values in one field.
+If this count will be reached, then this field will be anonymized by "anon_func"
+            },
+        ],
+    },
+    "data_sql_condition": [ # List of rules for define data sampling for specific tables by custom conditions {
+           "schema": "schm_mask_ext_exclude_2", # Can use "schema" for full name matching or "schema_mask" for regexp matching.
+Required one of them
+           "table_mask": "*", # Can use "table" for full name matching or "table_mask" for regexp matching.
+Required one of them
+           "sql_condition": # Condition in raw SQL format.
+For example, we need data sample created by 2024 year
+           """
+           WHERE created > '2024-01-01' AND created < '2024-12-31'
+           """
+        }
+    ],
     "sens_pg_types": [
         # List of field types which should be checked (other types won't be checked).
 If this massive is empty program set default SENS_PG_TYPES = ["text", "integer", "bigint", "character", "json"]
         "text",